REGULATIONS FOR THE 29th VALENCIA-TRINIDAD ALFONSO EDP HALF-MARATHON 2019

-I hereby authorise the Organisers to make use for advertising purposes any photos, videos and any other kind of audio-visual material in which I may appear.
-I expressly accept the publication of my name in the trial classification, in the media and/or in the Internet and I renounce any payment, compensation or remuneration in this connection”.
+I hereby authorise the Organisers to use photographs, videos, and any other kind of audio-visual material on me for advertising purposes.
+I accept publication of my name in the race classification, in the media and/or the Internet, renouncing any payment, compensation, or reward in this connection.”

 Article 22: Agree

 On entering for the Valencia-Trinidad Alfonso EDP Half-Marathon, runners expressly agree that: S.D.
 Correcaminos [running club] as main collaborator in the event, Fundación Trinidad Alfonso Mocholí de la Comunitat Valenciana [sports foundation] and any other Sponsor and/or Collaborator in the trial, whether acting on their own behalf or through Third Parties, may use images of competitors taken during the trial in the form of photos, videos and in whatsoever other medium as well as runners’ personal details, for dissemination through any medium (Internet, advertising, etc.), said consent being without time limitation.
 Said dissemination shall be for sport, advertising, and commercial purposes bearing on the event.

 The list of results will be published on the web site.